programminghistorian/jekyll/en/lessons/visualizing-with-bokeh.md

 <div class="alert alert-warning">
-The function `get_provider` was deprecated as of Bokeh 3.0.0.
+The function <code>get_provider</code> was deprecated as of Bokeh 3.0.0.
 The notes available on <a href='https://docs.bokeh.org/en/3.2.2/docs/reference/tile_providers.html#module-bokeh.tile_providers'>this reference page</a> may support readers to adjust their code.
 </div>